OUR DIRECTORS

 Mr. Benson is a graduate of the University of Illinois and holds a B.A. in Economics.
 He earned an M.B.A. from the University of Southern California.
 He serves on several boards, including Hospital for Special Surgery, Achilles International, and the University of Illinois Foundation.
 He is a past board member for Sapient Corporation, and Fidelity and Guaranty Life.
 From 2010 until 2018, Mr. Benson served on the Board of Directors of the United States Olympic Committee.

-Mr. Benson is the founder and chairman of World T.E.A.M., an organization dedicated to providing opportunities through sports activities for people with disabilities.
+Mr. Benson is the founder of World T.E.A.M., an organization dedicated to providing opportunities through sports activities for people with disabilities.
 Mr. Benson has participated in numerous events with the organization during the last two decades and remains active, both as an athlete and as a volunteer.

 Lon Dolber

-Vice Chairman, World T.E.A.M.
+Chairman, World T.E.A.M.

 Holbrook, New York